 Beaches Further East

 After the Dragon’s Cave, the road extends to the east.
-Along the coast, beaches such as Kalo Nero, Asprolithos, or Goudouras are incredibly beautiful.
+Beaches such as Kalo Nero, Asprolithos, or Goudouras are incredibly beautiful.

-This is the road that will take you to the easternmost part of Crete, where you can also visit Xerocampos and, after a while, the well-known Kato Zakros.
+This is the road that will take you to the easternmost part of Crete, where you can also visit Xerocampos and, after a while, the well-known Kato Zakros with its impressive Minoan Palace.

 Day Trips from Ierapetra